deel-ai/oodeel/docs/index.md

 # Tutorials

 We propose some tutorials to get familiar with the library and its API.
-See the Tutorial section of the [doc](https://deel-ai.github.io/oodeel/)
+See the Tutorial section of the doc.

 # Quick Start